-Although you may have the best intentions, you may find yourself behind your credit payments.
+Although you may have the best intentions, you may find yourself behind in credit payments.
 If you are unable to borrow money from friends or family or obtain another loan, you may not be able to make the minimum payments on your accounts each month.
 What happens to your accounts if you fall behind on your payments?
 That depends on the type of credit.

 When you pay for a purchase with a credit card, it will cost you a lot more than the sticker price.
 You’ll pay interest for months, and if you are late or miss a payment, you’ll also pay late fees and penalties.